5 Ways to use Vermicompost in Your Garden or Lawn

 Worm Compost is an excellent organic fertilizer or soil amendment that will make any plant healthier.
-This article will teach you 5 easy ways to use worm compost in and around your home to make the most of its benefits.
+This article will teach you 5 easy ways of using worm compost in and around your home to make the most of its benefits.

 What is Worm Compost?